-Occupational sick and contractual maternity pay

-- 2.14 From 1 July 2018, for the purposes of occupational sick pay, unsocial hours payments will not be payable during sickness absences for: - staff who first started their employment under the terms of this handbook on or after 1 July 2018. - staff whose basic pay is above £18,160 (regardless of the start date of their employment).
+- Occupational sick and contractual maternity pay Occupational sick and contractual maternity pay 2.13 From 1 July 2018, for the purposes of occupational sick pay, unsocial hours payments will not be payable during sickness absences for: - staff who first started their employment under the terms of this handbook on or after 1 July 2018. - staff whose basic pay is above £18,160 (regardless of the start date of their employment).